buditanrim/buditanrim.github.io/_posts/2020-12-29-feature-request-is-stupid.md

 The team will focus on the output instead of the outcome.
 They will start to celebrate success when they deliver features instead of delivering value to the customer.

-The feature request is stupid.
+The feature request is stupid as a culture and as a business activity.

+But why does the company's leader fall into this mindset?
+That's for another time.

 The alternative is to set the objective, not hand down the solution.
-If you're a leader, you should be strategic, communicate the vision, and remember you don't always right.
-Your feature request is probably not going to solve any problems, especially when there is no validation or concrete data to prove your hypothesis.
+Leaders should be strategic, communicate the vision, define the strategic intent, and remember you don't always right.
+Allow the team on the ground to explore and do some experimentation.
 Feature request is mostly a hypothesis.
-It's stupid to invest and execute it right away.
+Don't invest and execute it right away.
 You're gambling.

 Set the objective.
 Give space to discover unknown unknowns.
 Focus on the outcome, not the output.